MA in Sexuality Studies

 - Preparation for doctoral research in Anthropology, Art Management, Business Studies, Communications Studies, Comparative Studies, Comparative Literature, Drama Studies, Film Studies, Health, History, Intercultural Studies, Law and Government, Media Studies, Migration Studies, Psychology, Sociology, Social Work.

 Therefore, graduates will be well equipped to take up positions in universities and colleges, secondary and primary schools, local and national government, non-governmental organisations, research and training, physical and mental health settings, human resources and private sector positions.

 General Entry Requirements

-International candidates are expected to have educational qualifications of a standard equivalent to those outlined above.
-In addition, where such candidates are non-native speakers of English language they must satisfy the university of their competency in English language.
-For further information please click here
+- International candidates who are non-native speakers of the English language must satisfy the university of their competency in the English language.
+For further information on international applications click here.

 How to Apply and Closing Dates